modal-labs/vprox/README.md

 ## Usage

-On the Linux VPN server, install requirements and enable IPv4 forwarding.
+On the Linux VPN server and client, install requirements and enable IPv4 forwarding.
 On Ubuntu:

 ```bash
 sudo apt install iptables wireguard